| State

 reliably apply minoxidil post-procedure required 3 to

+4 months before regrowth of hair.
 Complications were minimal, and results were exceptionally

 rewarding.
 The criteria of an excellent result include